AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageControllerChangePassword|

  3.5.
-Click `Skip` in the next page, unless the Controller instance VPC has an HTTP or HTTPS proxy for Internet access.
+Click `Skip` in the next page, unless the Controller instance VPC has an HTTP or HTTPS proxy configured for Internet access.

    |imageproxy-config|